 The Huntsmans’ other philanthropic gifts include $53 million to Wharton, $35 million to the Utah State University Huntsman School of Business, $55 million to rebuild Armenia after the 1988 earthquake, and hundreds of millions to organizations that serve the homeless, the elderly, victims of domestic violence, and more.

 In 2011, Forbes identified Mr. Huntsman as one of just 19 living billionaires, out of 1,200 worldwide, who have made more than $1 billion in charitable donations.
 One of the first signatories of the Giving Pledge, Mr. Huntsman believes that its requirements are too lax: billionaires should be encouraged to give away at least 80 percent, not half, of their fortunes, he says.

 Previous winners of the William E. Simon Prize for Philanthropic Leadership include Eli and Edythe Broad, Bernie Marcus, Charles Koch, Roger Hertog, Phil and Nancy Anschutz, Dr. Ben Carson, the late Sir John Templeton, and the late John Walton.
 The prize includes a $250,000 award, payable to a charity designated by the winner.

-Mr. Huntsman will be honored on Thursday, October 9, at the Grand America Hotel in Salt Lake City, Utah, during a special lunch at the 2014 Annual Meeting of The Philanthropy Roundtable.
+Mr. Huntsman was honored on Thursday, October 9, at the Grand America Hotel in Salt Lake City, Utah, during a special lunch at the 2014 Annual Meeting of The Philanthropy Roundtable.